carlosperez1997/abac_reviews/README.md

 - **Develop Quality Products.** What features do your customers wish your product had?
 Find out what is the main bottleneck of your product.

 - **Improve Media Perceptions.** What's the overall feeling about your product?
 How do customers behave with your product and the one from your competitors?

+The next possible step to do is to classify negative reviews into topics using another transformer from Hugging Face.
+As reviews are not classified and labeled, I would propose using a Zero-shot classification model, and let the model decide by context, words, etc. which label would fit better each review.